 Sport At Bolton School

-There are also athletics and tennis teams for all age groups which include athletes from county and national training programmes.
+There are also athletics and tennis teams for all age groups, which include athletes from county and national training programmes.
 Badminton is also very popular with our U16 team reaching the national finals in 2012.
 Representative teams also participate in league competitions in badminton.
 Basketball and volleyball fixtures take place at various times of the year, normally coinciding with a block of PE lessons.

 Water polo has developed into something of a specialty for the school, with many students achieving county and international representation up to and including full international level.
 Our u18, u15 and u13 sides have all been the national Champions.

 All students have one timetabled sport session per week, with additional physical education and swimming sessions for the Lower and Middle Schools.
-Students are encouraged to develop further their expertise in voluntary training sessions in the daily long lunch break or in before- and after-school clubs.
+Students are encouraged to develop further their expertise in voluntary training sessions in the daily long lunch break or at before and after-school clubs.
 Internal school competitions are the basis of three House Days per year.
 Representative school matches are generally scheduled for the major sports on Saturday mornings.

 Bolton School is very lucky to have a very enthusiastic and qualified group of teachers and coaches that give up countless hours to ensure "sport for all".